EndPointCorp/end-point-blog/2022/04/perl-frameworks.md

 ```

 The Dancer's core doesn't do much more than routing.
 And you'll also
-notice that the syntax is very similar to the Mojolicious::Lites's.
-So
+notice that the syntax is very similar to Mojolicious::Lites.
+So to
-to get anything done you need to start installing plugins which will
+get something done you need to start installing plugins which will
 provide the needed glue to interact with a database, work with your
 template system of choice, and more.